-All students and employees are automatically added to FIT Alert using FIT email addresses (students and employees) and office extensions (employees); alerts will be sent to those channels by default.
+All students and employees are automatically added to FIT Alert using their FIT email addresses (students and employees) and office extensions (employees); alerts will be sent to those channels by default.
 Alerts can come in the form of emails, text messages, and/or phone calls.

-Students and employees are encouraged to log in to MyFIT to review their information in the alert system to ensure contact details are correct.
-They are also able to add and/or select additional communication channels.
-While parents, spouses, and other family members cannot directly enroll in the program, students and employees may add that contact information to their accounts.
+Students and employees are encouraged to log in to MyFIT to review their contact information in the alert system.
+They can add and/or select additional communication channels.
+While family members cannot enroll in the program, students and employees may add their contact information to their accounts.
 The system updates weekly.
-When individuals are no longer employed and students are no longer enrolled at the college, they will be automatically removed from the system.
+When individuals are no longer employed and students are no longer enrolled at the college, they are automatically removed from the system.